-We are going to cover a lot because the goal is for you to feel completely comfortable on your first or next hike.
+We will cover a lot because the goal is for you to feel completely comfortable on your first or next hike.

-Obviously being a beginner hiker you will most likely want to start out on easier trails but we’re also realists…
+Being a beginner hiker, you will most likely want to start on easier trails, but we’re also realists…

 And adventure seekers!

-So I can understand if you want to push the limits but just for your safety and knowledge I wanted to outline some of the different type of trails you might come across.
+So I can understand if you want to push the limits but just for your safety and knowledge, I want to outline some of the different types of trails you might encounter.

-Beginner: Beginner hikes are suitable of people of all ages, including children and the elderly.
+Beginner: Beginner hikes are suitable for people of all ages, including children and the elderly.

 These trails are well marked and in very good condition.
 They typically do not involve high losses or gains in elevation.